Emanuel Xavier: Professional career

-His third full-length collection, If Jesus Were Gay (2010), was noted for its provocative religious imagery.
-He published Nefarious in 2013, delivered a TEDx Bushwick talk in 2015, and released Radiance in 2016.
+His poetry collection If Jesus Were Gay was published in 2010 and noted for its religious imagery and exploration of sexuality and spirituality.
+He later published Nefarious in 2013, delivered a TEDxBushwick talk in 2015, and released Radiance in 2016.

-Xavier participated in the Stonewall Inn Gives Back Initiative for the 50th anniversary of the Stonewall riots in 2019, appeared in the Geraldine R. Dodge Poetry Festival in 2024, and has performed “Americano” live with Bobby Sanabria.
+Xavier participated in events organized by the Stonewall Inn Gives Back Initiative during the 50th anniversary of the Stonewall riots in 2019.
 He also helped establish the Penguin Random House LGBTQ Network in 2011.

-Selected Poems of Emanuel Xavier was released in 2021.
-He joined the Board of The Publishing Triangle in 2022.
-His 2023 collection Love(ly) Child earned him a third Lambda Literary Award nomination.
+Selected Poems of Emanuel Xavier was published in 2021.
+Xavier joined the board of The Publishing Triangle in 2022.
+His poetry collection Love(ly) Child was published in 2023 and earned him a third Lambda Literary Award nomination.

+In 2024, Xavier's poem "Old Pro" appeared in POETRY magazine.
+That same year, his poem "How Some of Us Survived / Cuando El Mundo Did Not Want Us" was featured by the Academy of American Poets on Poets.org.
+His poem "Madre America" was also included in Latino Poetry: The Library of America Anthology, edited by Rigoberto Gonzalez.

+Xavier appeared at the Geraldine R. Dodge Poetry Festival in 2024 and has performed his poem "Americano" with percussionist Bobby Sanabria.

-In November 2025, actor Christopher Rivas performed Xavier’s poem “Americano” as part of the program Voices of a People’s History: The People Speak and Sing! during the 2025 Diversity & Inclusion Film Festival at Lincoln Center.
+In November 2025, actor Christopher Rivas performed Xavier's poem "Americano" as part of Voices of a People's History: The People Speak and Sing! during the 2025 Diversity & Inclusion Film Festival at Lincoln Center.

-His next poetry collection, Still, We Are Sacred, is scheduled for publication in 2026.
-He is also represented by Liza Dawson Associates for an upcoming memoir and is developing a screenplay based on Christ Like.
+Still, We Are Sacred was published in 2026.
+The book's launch event was held at the Stonewall National Monument Visitor Center and featured filmmaker Jennie Livingston.

 Activism

-Drawing from his own experience as a formerly homeless queer youth, Xavier has organized and participated in benefit events for organizations such as Sylvia Rivera's Place and the Ali Forney Center.
-He has also been involved with several LGBTQ+ and HIV/AIDS activist groups, including the ACT UP Latino Caucus, the Latino Commission on AIDS, Men of All Colors Together/New York (MACT/NY), and Marriage Equality New York (MENY).
+Drawing from his experiences as a formerly homeless queer youth, Xavier has organized and participated in benefit events supporting organizations including Sylvia Rivera's Place and the Ali Forney Center.
+He has also been involved with LGBTQ+ and HIV/AIDS advocacy groups including the ACT UP Latino Caucus, the Latino Commission on AIDS, Men of All Colors Together/New York (MACT/NY), and Marriage Equality New York (MENY).

-In 2017, PEN America invited Xavier to read his poem "Americano" during the Writer's Resist rally held on the steps of The New York Public Library in protest of the Trump administration.
-That same year, a week-long exhibition marked the 20th anniversary of his poetry collection Pier Queen.
+In 2017, PEN America invited Xavier to read his poem "Americano" during the Writers Resist rally held on the steps of The New York Public Library in protest of the Trump administration.
+That same year, a week-long exhibition commemorated the 20th anniversary of his poetry collection Pier Queen.

-In 2018, Xavier was invited to present his poetry at the United Nations as part of the International Symposium on Cultural Diplomacy, where he shared a new poem addressing gun violence.
-Following public criticism of the work, he was not invited back as a speaker.
+In 2018, Xavier presented his poetry at the United Nations during the International Symposium on Cultural Diplomacy, where he debuted a poem addressing gun violence.

 Assault and aftermath

-In October 2005, Xavier was the victim of a violent anti-gay assault by a group of approximately twenty young men in the Bushwick area of Brooklyn.
+In October 2005, Xavier was the victim of a violent anti-gay assault by a group of approximately twenty men in the Bushwick neighborhood of Brooklyn.
 Following the attack, he was diagnosed with an acoustic neuroma, a benign brain tumor, and underwent surgery that resulted in temporary partial facial paralysis.
-He later recovered mobility, but the procedure left him deaf in his right ear.
-In 2015, he announced on his personal website that the acoustic neuroma had recurred, and he underwent successful radiosurgery later that year.
+Although he later regained mobility, the procedure left him deaf in his right ear.

+In 2015, Xavier announced that the acoustic neuroma had recurred and later underwent radiosurgery.